 - Vegetation Removal

 The City encourages property owners to hire a qualified contractor to conduct large-scale vegetation removal or tree trimming.
-The City does not endorse any specific contractors, but this list of certified contractors (PDF)have completed a training with the City arborist regarding the City's very specific vegetation removal requirements.
+The City does not endorse any specific contractors, but have a list of businesses who completed training with the City arborist regarding the City’s very specific vegetation removal requirements.

 For more information regarding tree and vegetation regulations and requirements, visit Section 22.03.304 of the City of West Lake Hills Code of Ordinances.